 It is no doubt bitter, but also one of the most useful trees the nature has offered us.
 Soak some neem leaves and then crush them.
 Now apply the juice on the scalp by parting the hair.
 Keep it for an hour and wash it off with plain water.
 It smells and tastes awful, but works like a charm.
 You may even use neem oil for the purpose.

 Onion juice: It’s smelly, but totally worth it.
 Grind one big onion in a juicer.
 Now part the hair and with the help of a cotton wool, apply the onion juice on the scalp.
 Keep it for some time, approx. an hour or so, and then wash it off.
 Now comb the hair and you will see the dead lice.

 Remember, these natural remedies only kill the lice and not the nits.
 So you will have to use it again after 1 week for the next 4 weeks by the time which all the nits would have matured into lice.

 Vinegar: Dilute vinegar with water in 1:3 ratio.
 With the help of a cotton wool, apply the mixture generously on your scalp.
 Now tie a soft cotton cloth on your head and leave it overnight.
 The next morning, wash it off with water.

-Do you know of some other ways to keep your child safe from head lice naturally?
+Do you know of some other ways how to prevent head lice or how to treat head lice naturally?
 It would be helpful if you could share with us here.